+Luanne Castle’s Kin Types (Finishing Line Press), a chapbook of poetry and flash nonfiction, was a finalist for the 2018 Eric Hoffer Award.
+Her first collection of poetry, Doll God, winner of the 2015 New Mexico-Arizona Book Award, was published by Aldrich Press.
 Luanne has been a Fellow at the Center for Ideas and Society at the University of California, Riverside.
-She studied English and creative writing at UCR (PhD); Western Michigan University (MFA); and the Stanford University writing certificate program.
-She taught college English for fifteen years.
-Her scholarly work has been published in academic journals, and she contributed to Twice-Told Children’s Tales: The Influence of Childhood Reading on Writers for Adults, edited by Betty Greenway.
+She studied English and Creative Writing at the University of California, Riverside (PhD); Western Michigan University (MFA); and Stanford University.
+Her poetry and prose have appeared in Copper Nickel, Verse Daily, Lunch Ticket, Grist, River Teeth, The Review Review, Phoebe, and other journals.
+Luanne reviews for Main Street Rag and elsewhere.
+An avid blogger, she can be found at luannecastle.com.
 She divides her time between California and Arizona, where she shares land with a herd of javelina.
-Her heart belongs to her five cats and the homeless cats at the animal shelter where she volunteers.
+Her heart belongs to her six cats and the homeless cats at the animal shelter where she volunteers.